Conorjbr/rock-paper-scissors/README.md

 Overall the responsiveness looked acceptable.
 I also checked all pages and manipulated screen size with the DevTools to check this and found results acceptable.

-Following further review & discussions with fellow students and my mentor.
-I realised that the responsiveness of my contacts page at 360px was in fact not acceptable and I modified styling of this page further to improve this and to ensure that scores area visible while palying the game on a small screen.
-I feel the responsiveness is acceptable at the various screen sizes.
+Following peer review of my completed code with fellow students and my mentor.
+I realised that the responsiveness of my game page at 360px was in fact not acceptable and I modified styling of this page further to improve this and to ensure that scores area visible while playing the game on a small screen.
+I feel the responsiveness was then acceptable at the various screen sizes.

 ## Features

 ### Home Page

-I felt that this was an aesthetically pleasing, artistic and interesting layout for the user to begin their interaction with the site.
+I used a basic grid layout and felt that this was an aesthetically pleasing, artistic and interesting layout for the user to begin their interaction with the site.

 #### Nav bar
-I added a navigation bar using an unordered list to create two links as follows ;
 ![Alt text](testing/nav-bar.jpg)
+I added a navigation bar using an unordered list to create the links as above.

 #### Main header
 ![Alt text](assets/images/main-header.JPG)